 Net pay is what you get to take home after all of the deductions are made.

 How do I calculate gross wage?

-As an hourly employee, you can calculate your gross wages using this simple calculation:
+As an hourly employee, you can calculate them using this simple calculation:

 Hours x Wages = Gross Weekly Pay